Wall Street drifts as it waits for a highly anticipated US-China meeting on trade

 NEW YORK (AP) — U.S. stocks are drifting Friday as Wall Street heads toward the end of an unusually quiet week.

-The S&P 500 was virtually unchanged in midday trading and on track for a dip of 0.4% for the week.
+The S&P 500 was mostly unchanged in afternoon trading and is on track for a dip of 0.4% for the week.
 This may be the first week in seven where the index at the heart of many 401(k) accounts moves by less than 1.5%, after swinging sharply first on fears about President Donald Trump’s trade war and then on hopes that he’ll relent on some of his tariffs.

-The Dow Jones Industrial Average was down 65 points, or 0.2%, as of 11:45 a.m.
-Eastern time, and the Nasdaq composite was flat.
+The Dow Jones Industrial Average was down 87 points, or 0.2%, as of 1:50 p.m.
+Eastern time, and the Nasdaq composite was mostly unchanged.

 The big event for the week is likely coming on Saturday, when trading will be closed in financial markets.
 That's when high-level U.S. and Chinese officials will be meeting in Switzerland for their first talks since Trump launched an escalating trade war between the world's two largest economies.
 The fear among investors and economists is that a recession could hit if the United States doesn't reach trade deals that lower its tariffs by enough and quickly enough.